tristancrushing/UnicornInTheCorn/lyrics/76_Strippomg_For_Strippers.md

 Call ke Rino, I’m that dino!
 Champion of Champagne 🍾 Rooms in Champaign!
 Damn do those girls give good 🧠

+Poles go Rolly Polly, when they know T is strolling!
+Tip-toeing into the lap dance holy.